-- Exposing themselves to rental stress (i.e. spending between 30 and 45% of household income on rent) opened up the potential number of suitable rental properties in the north of the state by an average of 21% for low income households.
-But the expansion was larger for some households than others. - The largest expansion of affordable and available properties for those households exposing themselves to rental stress was for single working adults on the minimum wage, single parents with one young child and older couples.
-For those households, an additional third or more of northern Tasmania's advertised private rental properties became potentially suitable for them.
+- Exposing themselves to rental stress (i.e. spending between 30 and 45% of household income on rent) opened up the potential number of suitable rental properties in the state's north west by an average of 22% for other low income households. - The largest expansion of affordable and available properties for those households exposing themselves to rental stress was for single working adults on the minimum wage, single parents with one young child and older couples.
+But in the north west, the proportion was higher than in other regions an additional 40% or more of the north west's advertised private rental properties became potentially suitable for them.